 SHOW YOUR LOVE!
-Let your friend know you're there for them and that you're glad they feel like they can talk to you and turn to you when they need someone.
+Let your friend know that you're there for them and that you're glad they feel like they can talk to you and turn to you when they need someone.
 Make sure you're comfortable with assuming this role in your relationship and that you are taking care of your own mental health as well.

 BE DIRECT.
 If you're concerned about your friend or worried that they might get hurt - tell them.
-This is a great opportunity to be a positive bystander and share relevant, fact-based information that might help a friend make healthy, educated decisions.
 It's okay to let them know how you feel, as long as you're respectful, and have listened to their side of the story.

 TRY NOT TO BE DEFENSIVE.
+A

-A conversation takes at least two people and you and your friend might have different views on things.
-Your similarities and differences are what make your relationship exciting, even Though it can be hard to always remember that in difficult conversations.
+conversation takes at least two people and you and your friend might have different views on things.
+Your similarities and differences are what make your relationship exciting, even though it can be hard to always remember that in difficult conversations.

-RELATE WHAT YOU HEAR TO YOUR OWN EXPERIENCES.
-Sometimes you will have experiences similar to your friend's that you think will be helpful to share.
-You can say something like, "I had a similar experience and something that worked for me was. . ."
-Make sure that you are listening more than you are sharing.
-If someone is coming to you for support, the conversation is about them, not you.
+RELATE WHAT YOU HEAR TO YOUR

+OWN EXPERIENCES.
+Sometimes you will

+have experiences similar to your friend's that

+you think will be helpful to share.
+You can say

+something like, "I had a similar experience

+and something that worked for me was..."

+Make sure that you are listening more than you

+are sharing.
+If someone is coming to you for

+support, the conversation is about them, not

+you.